QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2025-02-17-utilizing-nvidia-hardware-in-kubernetes-on-virtual-machines.md

           number: 80
 {% endhighlight %}

+#### Final deployment in argocd

 There we go, all the resources are stored for argocd to pick them up in a new application.

 ![](../assets/2025-02-17-17-05-38-sqlgenie-argocd-app.png)

+And now we can check out [The end results](#the-end-results)

+Note that the final product was increadibly slow for me, I know too little about running this type of setup to even begin tuning or troubleshooting.
+Your milage may vary :)